 - Studies show that it is most effective if the circuit is changed weekly, as opposed to daily as the best way of preventing VAP.

-- Daily chest-xray to monitor for signs of pneumonia
+- Daily chest-x-ray to monitor for signs of pneumonia

 - Sterile technique and proper technique when inserting lines.
 We are all instructed to monitor physicians to make sure they use this proper technique.

 - Prophylactic antibiotic therapy (of course there is controversy here too).
+This is to prevent infections such as pneumonia and sepsis.